jamezmca/learn-to-code/notes/javascript.md

 #### 2.2.3 Breaking Loops

+If you wish to skip over an interaction of a loop, you can use the `continue` keyword, and in a similar vein, you can exit / kill a loop using the `break` keyword.

+Likewise, if you ever run into an **infinite loop** and your code won't stop executing, you can hit the `control + C` buttons on your computer whilst inside the terminal to exit the program.

 #### 2.2.4 If Statements

 If statements are fairly sacred in JavaScript and come in handy all the time.
 Let's say that we wanted to only execute a block of code depending on a certain condition; we'll, that's when `if` blocks come in handy.
 We could also have a block to run in the otherwise, or `else` condition, or even have some extra conditions in between.
 The syntax for the `if` block is as follows: